 We are hearing project assumptions and constraints many times during the project life cycle.
 According to the PMP certification course, they are important terms in the project planning process.
 They also play a major role in define scope process.
 Because in this process the project scope is finalized.
 And the project scope defines the features of the end deliverables of a project.
 So naturally, these two terms will be included in the Project Scope Statement which is the main output of the Define Scope process.

 In this article, we are going to describe these two terms: project assumptions and constraints.
-And to illustrate them better for you, we are also going to provide examples of project assumptions and constraints.
+And to illustrate them better for you, we are also going to provide examples.
 For more detailed explanations and examples, you can consider enrolling in a PMP project management course and train yourself for the PMP Certification exam.

 What are the project constraints?